Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.47 degrees Kelvin in August 2025, versus 1.37 in the previous month.
+In land locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.47 degrees Kelvin in August 2025, versus 1.37 in July.

 History.
-Here are some simple statistics computed on the whole sample: the anomaly recorded a minimum of -1.56 degrees Kelvin in January 1893; it recorded a maximum of 2.27 in November 2024; it had an average value of -0.15.
+Here's a glimpse of a few statistics computed on the full sample: the anomaly had a mean of -0.15 degrees Kelvin; it reached its lowest level of -1.56 in January 1893; it recorded its maximum of 2.27 in November 2024.

 Latest values